Black River (Jamaica): Lower Morass

+Mouth

 The river reaches the sea (18.021624°N 77.846949°W) on the eastern edge of the town of the same name.

 Commercial use

-Logwood tree trunks were floated down the Black River to the port to be shipped to England for making of dyes.

-Nowadays, motor boats take tourists on excursions from Black River town into the lower reaches.
+Formerly, logwood tree trunks were floated down the Black River to the port to be shipped to England for making dyes.
+Now, motor boats take tourists on excursions from Black River town into the lower reaches.